Go to the Nature Institute’s home page

 Notes

-2. Hybridization does in fact sometimes occur between distinctly different species (within limits) and, as I mentioned in Chapter 19, it is possible that this contributes to rather dramatic evolutionary change.
+4. Hybridization does in fact sometimes occur between distinctly different species (within limits, but way more often than most biologists believed not long ago) and, as I mentioned in Chapter 19 (“Development Writ Large”), this can contribute to rather dramatic evolutionary change.
 But such hybridization is likely to generate massive genetic and cellular reorganization, far too extensive and global to allow for conventional genetic approaches.
 So one is still facing the unsolved “problem of the whole” — the problem that genetic analyses were designed to steer clear of by focusing on particular genes causing particular trait differences under well-defined conditions.

 Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism